 La Roche-Posay Glycolic B5 Dark Spot Corrector

-This dark spot corrector contains tranexamic acid along with kojic and glycolic acids, Jaliman said.
+This dark spot corrector contains tranexamic acid along with kojic and glycolic acids, Jaliman says.
 It's suitable for those with sensitive skin and is free from oils, parabens and fragrances.

 SkinMedica Lytera 2.0 Pigment Correcting Serum